 If your company has 100 or more employees, you must file an EEO-1 form every year.
 So must federal contractors with at least 50 employees and $50,000 in contracts.

-The EEO-1 form details the racial, gender and ethnic makeup of each sector of an employer's workforce.
-In other words, it puts hard numbers to your nondiscrimination practices.
-That's why, even if you're not required to file an EEO-1 form, completing one may help you assess your EEO compliance.
+The EEO-1 form details the racial, gender and ethnic makeup of each sector of an employer’s workforce.
+In other words, it provides data on your company’s nondiscrimination efforts.
+Even if you’re not required to file an EEO-1 form, completing one may help you assess your EEO compliance.

-Let's say you discover that, at your 22-person company, 18 employees are white men.
-Chances are you already knew this, but until now, maybe you never thought about it.
-That's exactly the point of EEO law – it forces employers to step outside their implicit employment biases.
+Let’s say you discover that, at your 22-person company, 18 employees are white men.
+Chances are you already knew this, but maybe you never thought critically about it until now.
+That’s exactly the point of EEO law – it forces employers to step outside of their implicit employment biases.